Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-advanced-concepts.md

 ## Loading the properties of an object

-The `load()` method instructs Excel API to load the object into JavaScript memory upon the `sync` operation.
-It is used to read scalar or navigation properties of the object. `load` method accepts a string with comma delimited property names or an object that specifies properties, pagination options, etc. `load` method is available on each of the Excel JavaScript objects.
+The `load()` method instructs the Excel API to load the object into JavaScript memory when the `sync()` method runs.
+The `load` method is available on each of the Excel JavaScript objects and can be used to read scalar properties or navigation properties of an object.
+The `load` method accepts a string that contains comma-delimited property names or an object that specifies properties, pagination options, etc.

-Note that an empty `load()` method will load all of the scalar properties of an object and on collections, loads all of scalar properties of individual objects in the collection.
-Hence, empty `load()` method should be avoided to reduce the amount of data transfer between Excel application/host and add-in.
+**Note**: If you call the `load()` method on an object (or collection) without specifying any parameters, all scalar properties of the object (or all scalar properties of all objects in the collection) will be loaded.
+To reduce the amount of data transfer between the Excel host application and the add-in, you should avoid calling the `load()` method without explicitly specifying which properties to load.

-### Method Details
+### Method details

 #### load(param: object)

-Fills the proxy object created in JavaScript layer with property and object values specified in the parameter.
+Fills the proxy object created in JavaScript layer with property and object values specified by the parameters.

 #### Syntax